Suprematism Monochromes Nothing Radical Art [Home Page]

 (Chistyi zheltyi tsvet)

-"From here, Constructivism proceeds to the negation of all art in its entirety, and calls into question the necessity of a specific activity of art as creator of a universal aesthetic."
+"From here, Constructivism proceeds to the negation of all art in its entirety, and calls into question the necessity of a specific activity of art for the creation of a universal aesthetic."

 Varvara Stepanova: Lecture on Constructivism, 22 December 1921.